tuneinsight/lattigo/README.md

 To keep a comprehensive history, we prioritize rebases over merges for branches other than `main`.
 Branches with the prefix `dev_` are a branches in active development and will be frequently rebased.

+## Pull Requests

+External pull requests should only be used to propose new functionalities that are substantial and would require a fair amount of work if done on our side.
+If you plan to open such pull request, please contact us before doing so to make sure that the proposed change are aligned with our development roadmap.

+External pull requests only proposing small or trivial changes will be closed and converted to an issue.

 ## Support and Issues

 The github issues should be prioritized for bug reports and questions directly related to the use or inner working of the library.